python/devguide/core-developers/become-core-developer.rst

 #.
 A core developer (submitter, usually the mentor) starts a poll in the
    `Committers category`_ on the `Python Discourse`_.

-   - Open for 7 days.
+   - open for 7 days
-   - Results shown upon close.
+   - results shown upon close

 #.
 If the candidate receives at least two-thirds positive votes when the poll closes
    (as per :pep:`13`), the submitter `emails the steering council